CANOE MATERIALS

 The cedar/canvas canoe evolved as an adaptation of the aboriginal birch bark canoe.
 Planks of cedar are fastened to ribs that are steamed, then bent over a form.
 The completed hull is then covered by stretching and fastening a single piece of canvas over the canoe.
 The canvas is made waterproof by applying a filler to seal the cloth and a couple of coats of paint to finish.

 The Prospector model has been synonymous with the backwoods throughout Canada.
-Recently, Bill Mason, a Canadian canoe icon, showed a real preference for the prospector.
+Bill Mason, a Canadian canoe icon, showed a real preference for the prospector wood/canvas canoe.

 To build a cedar/canvas canoe takes quite a bit of skill, but fervent hobbyists have done so.
 Be prepared to invest hundreds of hours!
 These canoes require a little more care in handling and more maintenance than others, but if you are careful, they will last a lifetime.